Voice Recognition

 Students are offered instruction on using specific computer applications needed for all programs.
 However, it is helpful for students to be familiar with use of a personal computer to navigate computer applications used in all CCCTC Adult Education programs.

 The CCCTC Student Consumer Handbook has all of the specific information regarding programs at CCCTC.
 This handbook answers many questions not found elsewhere and is used to guide our policies and procedures for CCCTC Adult Education Programs.
-The Handbook may be found at the following link:
+The Handbook may be found by clicking the Helpful Links and Forms tab.

 CCCTC has the following